A. Shuanise Washington

 Ms. A. Shuanise Washington is the president and chief executive officer of the Congressional Black Caucus Foundation, Inc. (CBCF).

-Ms. Washington oversees CBCF’s public policy, research, educational and fund raising initiatives, most notably the Annual Legislative Conference (ALC), a four-day, policy gathering in Washington, D.C., that draws prominent figures from across politics, business, entertainment, academia and other sectors each September.
+Ms. Washington oversees CBCF’s public policy, research, educational and fund raising initiatives, most notably the Annual Legislative Conference (ALC), a five-day, policy gathering in Washington, D.C., that draws prominent figures from across politics, business, entertainment, academia and other sectors each September.

 Ms. Washington has deep ties to CBCF.
 For more than 15 years, she has played a variety of important roles, serving on the Foundation’s Board of Directors and Corporate Advisory Council and as a corporate funder.
 She was the board’s chairwoman from March 2012 – February 2013 and its vice chairwoman from 2010 – 2012.

 Prior to her appointment as president of CBCF, Ms. Washington led Washington Solutions, LLC, a firm she founded in 2008 after a long and successful career working at the highest levels of corporate America.
 The firm provided strategic counsel to businesses of all sizes, governments and non-profit organizations, filling a critical range of needs for them, including political outreach, coalition building and grassroots advocacy.

 Ms. Washington’s most recent corporate position was as Vice President, Government Affairs Policy & Outreach for Altria Corporate Services.
 In that role, she oversaw offices in Washington, D.C. and New York as the liaison between Altria’s government affairs teams and key constituencies, including public policy advocates, lawmakers, business leaders and groups representing diverse communities around the country.